alanrogers/popgen/README.md

 the method I use for pushing files from the `website` directory below onto a web server at the University of Utah.

+On my personal computer, there is a directory for each course, and each of these has a subdirectory called `website`.
+When I modify a file, the next step is to copy the file (sometimes changing its name) into the appropriate place within the `website` subdirectory for the course.

+There is also a global `website` directory immediately below the home directory on my personal computer.
+This is a mirror image of my website on the remote server.
+It contains (among other things) a subdirectory for each course.
+When I've made changes to the `website` subdirectory of a course, the next step is to push them into this global `website` directory.
+To do this, `cd` into the top-level directory of the course and type `make website`.
+This calls the `make` command, which reads the file `Makefile` in the current directory and then copies the course `website` tree into the global `website`.

+The final step is to push the global `website` onto the remote server.
+I do this using a shell script whose contents are shown below.
+It uses the `rsync` command to copy an entire directory tree from one place to another.
+The `--delete` option deletes remote files that are not in the local `website` directory.
+This means that you can delete files from the server simply by removing them from the local directory.

+If your hosting service allows you to use the rsync command directly, then add `-e ssh` to the rsync command below.
+This compresses and encrypts the content and makes things much faster.
+My university's hosting service no longer supports this.
+One must instead mount the remote directory using SMB (Windows) or SAMBA (Linux or Mac).
+In this new setup, `-e ssh` would not save time or improve security, because the compression and decompression steps would both happen on the local machine.
+In this new setup, the process of pushing to the server is *much* slower.

+The shell script below should be copied into a file within your own `$HOME/bin` directory and marked as executable.
+You'll need to modify the rsync command so that it specifies a destination on your own web hosting service.

     #!/bin/sh

+    # Remove backup files made by the text editor
     find ~/website -name "*~" -exec rm {} \;

+    # Make everything readable by everyone
     chmod -R go+r ~/website/*

+    # Make directories executable
     find ~/website -type d -exec chmod +x {} \;

-	# Removed "-e ssh" from rsync command because (in my U's computing
-	# environment) it is no longer to transfer files between machines
-	# using "rsync".
-One must instead mount a remote directory using
-	# SMB (Windows) or SAMBA (Linux or Mac).
-In this new setup, "-e
-    # ssh" would not save time or improve security, because the
-    # encryption and decryption steps would both happen on the local
+    # Copy the directory tree below $HOME/website onto the remote
+	# server, which is mounted using SMB/SAMBA.
+The --delete
+	# arguments deletes remote files that are not in the local
+	# website.
+If you can use rsync directly rather than mounting
-	# machine.
-In this new setup, the process of pushing to the server
+	# the remote tree locally, add "-e ssh" to the rsync command.
-	# is *much* slower.

     cd; rsync -rptvz --copy-links --delete website/    \
 	  /Volumes/u0028949/html-docs/public_html/